🔒 Verified listings. Responsible breeders.

-Cocker Spaniel (Working & Show)
+Cocker Spaniel (Show)

-Quick Cocker Spaniel (Working & Show) Facts
+Quick Cocker Spaniel (Show) Facts

 Average Size of Adult